 Yes, a completed FAFSA application is important for those interested in a private school loan, scholarship or Federal Work-Study.

 Gadsden State has worked to identify lenders who will loan to two-year college students through Great Lakes - Fast Choice Loan Option.
-At this time, these include Sallie Mae, Wells Fargo, KHEAHA, and PNC Bank.
+At this time, these include Sallie Mae, Wells Fargo, KHEAA, and PNC Bank.
 GSCC will certify a private education loan from any lender for eligible students.

 No. Gadsden State only accepts private loans.